-SIRS (Student Instructional Rating System):

-Refer to MSU’s SIRS Online website if using online SIRS for course evaluations.

-Limits to Faculty/Student Confidentiality; Mandatory Reporting:

-Post a statement about MSU’s Policy on Relationship Violence and Sexual Misconduct, which is available on the RVSM website Indicate the RVSM Limits to Confidentiality

-Also, consider including this language pertaining to limits to confidentiality:

-Essays, journals, and other materials submitted for this class are generally considered confidential pursuant to the University's student record policies.
-However, students should be aware that University employees, including instructors, may not be able to maintain confidentiality when it conflicts with their responsibility to report certain issues to protect the health and safety of MSU community members and others.
-As the instructor, I must report the following information to other University offices (including the MSU Police Department) if you share it with me:

-Suspected child abuse/neglect, even if this maltreatment happened when you were a child,

-Allegations of sexual assault or sexual harassment when they involve MSU students, faculty, or staff, and

-Credible threats of harm to oneself or to others.

-These reports may trigger contact from a campus official who will want to talk with you about the incident that you have shared.
-In almost all cases, it will be your decision whether you wish to speak with that individual.
-If you would like to talk about these events in a more confidential setting you are encouraged to make an appointment with the MSU Counseling Center.

-Religious Observances:

-Detail procedures for resolving conflicts between the normal class schedule and major religious observances.
-Students are expected to notify their instructor in advance if they intend to miss class to observe a holy day of their religious faith.
-Refer to the registrar’s page on religious observance policy.
-For a current schedule of major religious holidays, see the office of inclusion and intercultural initiatives.

-Pronouns:

-Consider a statement about the use of pronouns in your class: Pronouns

 Emergency Procedures:

 In the event of an emergency arising within the [classroom/lab], the [Professor, Teaching Assistant (TA), graduate student, instructor, Facilitator] will notify you of what actions that may be required to ensure your safety.
 It is the responsibility of each student to understand the evacuation, “shelter-in-place,” and “secure-in-place” guidelines posted in each facility and to act in a safe manner.
 You are allowed to maintain cellular devices in a silent mode during this course, in order to receive emergency SMS text, phone or email messages distributed by the university.
 When anyone receives such a notification or observes an emergency situation, they should immediately bring it to the attention of the [Professor, Teaching Assistant (TA), graduate student, instructor, Facilitator] in a way that causes the least disruption.
 If an evacuation is ordered, please ensure that you do it in a safe manner and facilitate those around you that may not otherwise be able to safely leave.
 When these orders are given, you do have the right as a member of this community to follow that order.
 Also, if a shelter-in-place or secure-in-place is ordered, please seek areas of refuge that are safe depending on the emergency encountered and provide assistance if it is advisable to do so.”
 Prepared by: Captain Penny Fischer Michigan State University Police.

-Polices for Student Athletes:
+Policies for Student Athletes:

 Student Athletes